Updated June 2, 2026

 Traditional ghostwriting operates on an interview-then-draft model: a writer talks to the executive, transcribes key points, and produces a first draft.
 The problem is that a 30-minute interview captures maybe 20% of what an executive actually knows about a topic.
 The draft that comes back reflects that 20% — often padded to length, smoothed into generic prose, and lacking the specific friction and contrarian edge that made the executive's take worth reading.

-What Near-Zero Time-to-Edit Makes Possible
+What Low Edit Time Makes Possible

-When Time-to-Edit is genuinely near zero, executive content stops being a bottleneck and starts being an asset.
-An executive who can review and approve a draft in ten to fifteen minutes can maintain a publishing cadence that would have been impossible with traditional production.
-One substantive piece per week, consistent placements in trade outlets, a growing library of AI-indexed Q&A — all of it becomes operationally feasible without touching the executive's core schedule.
+When edit time is genuinely low, executive content stops being a bottleneck and starts being an asset.
+An executive who can review and approve a draft in a few minutes can sustain a publishing cadence that would be difficult with traditional production — a regular piece, consistent placements, and a growing body of work — without it consuming their core schedule.
+The executive's job is judgment and approval; a well-built process can handle much of the rest.